multimediaeval/multimediaeval.github.io/_editions/2026/tasks/enthymeme.md

 # required info
 title: "Missing Pieces and Misinformation: Identifying social media posts with implicit messages (pilot task)"
 subtitle: Enthymeme
-blurb: "This task will release a data set of social media posts annotated with information about the type of arguments they contain.
-Specifically, the task is focused on identifying arguments arguments with implicit premises or conclusions."
+blurb: "Missing Pieces and Misinformation: Identifying social media posts with implicit messages (pilot task).
+Participants receive a collection of controversial social media posts (tweets) and must detect arguments with implicit premises or conclusions.
+Such arguments are known as “enthymemes” and can be a strategy for disseminating misinformation.
+Participants also explore the implications of variations in the human generated ground truth."
 ---

 <!-- # please respect the structure below-->